What are seizures?

 As soon as the seizure is over, take your cat to a veterinarian.
-Seizures lasting longer than five minutes are an immediate danger, seek veterinary attention immediately.
+Seizures lasting longer than five minutes are immediate danger, seek veterinary attention immediately.

-Your veterinarian will perform a complete physical and neurological examination of your cat.
-He will obtain a medical history from you including onset of symptoms, how many seizures your cat has had, any medications or poisons your cat could have ingested (accidentally or given by the owner), any recent accidents or illnesses when your cat was last vaccinated.
+The veterinarian will perform a complete physical and neurological examination of your cat.
+He will obtain a medical history from you including the onset of symptoms, how many seizures your cat has had, any medications or poisons your cat could have ingested (accidentally or given by the owner), any recent accidents or illnesses when your cat was last vaccinated.
 Diagnosis is difficult unless your veterinarian sees your cat having an actual seizure at his practice.
 There is no test to diagnose seizures in cats.

 - Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat and evaluate how the liver and kidneys are functioning.